murmcraft/bioinfo_rnd_task/README.md

 - variant calling summary report

 The workflow is tested with a small WGS dataset - NA12878 aligned to GRCh37 reference genome.
-The raw data was obtained from [GATK test data sets](https://console.cloud.google.com/storage/browser/gatk-test-data).
+The raw data was obtained from [GATK test data sets](https://console.cloud.google.com/storage/browser/gatk-test-data) and aligned to the GRCh37 reference genome with `bwa mem` according to GATK workflows.

 ## Build and run the Docker image

 The Dockerfile is based on [Broad Institute's GATK docker](https://hub.docker.com/r/broadinstitute/gatk/) with added tools and functionalities.

-It includes GATK4 and additional tools required for the pipeline:
+It e.g. includes GATK4 and additional tools required for the pipeline:
 - GATK v4.1.0.0
 - SAMtools v1.9
 - BCFtools v1.9